 I ran straight to the arms of Jesus.

 First, I turned on Selah and their velvety melodies of praise reminded me of my Lord’s power with “How Great Thou Art.”

 Suddenly, I saw my right hand fly up in praise!
 Then it hit me.
 What a blessing to be able to lift my hand.
 Some people wish they could do that.
 I praised God for what the old people used to call “the activity of my limbs”.
 Thank you, Jesus.

 Then, for a moment, I thought about how I wished my husband was home to hold me.

-So, the best way to manage a “rough” day – or any day for that matter-is to think of the many blessings God has “kissed” you with today and figure out real and meaningful days to praise Him, love Him, serve Him and extol Him for His wonderful grace, His endless mercy and His matchless strength.
-You, and I, are truly blessed, GodsyGirl.
+Wow. now I know the best way to manage a “rough” day – or any day for that matter – is to think of the many blessings God has “kissed” you with today.

 No “bad” day can compare to what God gives us eternally.